necolas/react-native-web/docs/guides/style.md

 ## Using styles

-All the core components accept a `style` attribute.
+All the React Native components accept a `style` attribute.

 ```js
 <Text style={styles.text} />